 Basically, what you need to know is this: it's a Huawei device, so it will probably be priced pretty aggressively compared to other quad-core devices.
+Of course, the fact that it's a Huawei also means a US launch on any of the big four isn't super likely at launch - but you never know.
 Read More

 We're in Barcelona this afternoon (or, in the US, this morning), and Huawei has just taken the wraps off its latest and greatest smartphone - the Ascend D Quad.
 It's almost as thought the name is suggesting something about the phone's hardware.